tanguyMichardiere/presta-sons/README.md

 # the prefix for the roles that the bot will use to categorize members
 ROLE_PREFIX=""  # default: "ps "
+# the name of the role that is allowed to create surveys and request tag messages
+ADMIN_ROLE_NAME=""  # default: "Admin Presta'sons"
 ```

 ## Requirements